A super easy, Vegan, Paleo, Whole30 dish:

 I have very strong feeling about butternut squash.
 There, I said it.
 But really, it’s so freaking tasty, full of nutrients, and doesn’t take any special treatment to make a really good meal.
 Normally, I just chop it up, roast it, and go to mow town.
 This time around, I thought “What about mashing it up?!”
 And I’m so glad I did because now I get to introduce you to my 3-Ingredient Creamy Butternut Squash, just in time for all of the upcoming holiday feasts.

 Butternut squash, avocado or coconut oil, and some coconut milk—that’s it!
 Well, mostly it.
-There’s also sea salt and pepper, but since those are basic household staples we (us food bloggers) don’t really include then when counting the amount of ingredients.
+There’s also sea salt and pepper, but since those are basic household staples we (us food bloggers) don’t really include then when counting the number of ingredients.
 So three it is!

 My 3-Ingredient Creamy Butternut Squash makes an excellent side dish for din-din with some herb roasted chicken or turkey and a kale salad, but it’s also surprisingly great as the main event for breakfast, mixed with some collagen peptides powder and topped with pecans and cacao nibs—trust me it’s really good!